-The key financial assumptions adopted for the 2019 valuation were as follows:
+The key financial assumptions adopted for the 2022 valuation were as follows:

-Financial assumptions 31 March 2019
+Financial assumptions 31 March 2022

-Discount rate 3.9%
+Discount rate 4.1% pa

-Salary increase 2.6%
+Salary increase 3.2% ра

-Benefit increase (CPI) 2.3%
+Benefit increase (CPI) 2.7% ра

 The key demographic assumption was the allowance made for longevity.
-The life expectancy assumptions are based on the Fund's VitaCurves with improvements in line with the CMI 2018 model, assuming the current rate of improvements has reached a peak and will converge to a long-term rate of 1.25% p.a.
+The life expectancy assumptions are based on the Fund's VitaCurves with improvements in line with the CMI 2021 model, with a 0% weighting of 2021 (and 2020) data, standard smoothing (Sk7), initial adjustment of 0.25% and a long term rate of 1.50% pa.
 Based on these assumptions, the average future life expectancies at age 65 are as follows: